-- Employment Facilitators and Support Officers bring together key stakeholders including employers, employment services providers, higher education and training organisations to work collaboratively to address the priorities for the region, as identified in the Local Jobs Plan - a Local Jobs and Skills Taskforce with representatives from the local region to connect and collaborate in the region and meet local labour market needs. - a Local Jobs Plan developed in consultation with local stakeholders and the Local Jobs and Skills Taskforce - a Local Recovery Fund to support activities designed to address employment and training priorities and identify opportunities to better skill participants to meet local employer demand - a National Priority Fund (NPF) for initiatives that provide innovative local solutions to address barriers to employment for Australian job seekers.
+- a Job Coordinator (formerly Employment Facilitator) and a Support Officers/ Program Officer on the ground in each region.
+They bring together key stakeholders such as employers, employment services providers, education and training organisations to work collaboratively to address the priorities for the region, as identified in the Local Jobs Plan (see below). - a Local Jobs and Skills Taskforce with representatives from the local region to identify key employment priorities and local workforce needs and then connect and collaborate with stakeholders to design and implement solutions. - a Local Jobs Plan developed in consultation with the Local Jobs and Skills Taskforce, which outlines employment priorities and actions. - a Local Initiatives Fund (LIF) that provides a flexible pool of funding for Job Coordinators to use towards identified activities that address community priorities. - a new Local Jobs Program grant provides \$8 million over two years 2025-26 and 2026-27.
+This grant will fund activities in the 51 Employment Regions to address local employment and training priorities, and support individuals and businesses to meet local workforce needs and strengthen local labour markets. - the new Local Jobs Program grant replaces two funds which cease 30 June 2025. - the Local Recovery Fund to support activities designed to address employment and training priorities and identify opportunities to better skill participants to meet local employer demand - the National Priority Fund (NPF) for initiatives that provide innovative local solutions to address barriers to employment for Australian job seekers. - Australian Government Job Coordinators deliver the Job Coordinator role in: - Three micro regions in WA in Broome, Geraldton and Kalgoorlie (these positions do not include a Program Officer) - The Mid North Coast of NSW (includes a Program Officer). - Mackay of QLD (includes a Program Officer) - Other locations across Australia